jacobkap/crimebythenumbers/docs/choropleth-maps.md

 We have now created a choropleth map showing the number of shootings per Census tract in Philly!
 Based on the legend tracts that are light blue have the most shootings while tracts that are dark blue have the fewest (or none at all).
 Normally we'd want the opposite, with darker (or brighter) areas signifying a greater amount of whatever the map is showing.

 We can use `scale_fill_gradient()` to set the colors to what we want.
-We input a color for low value and a color for high value and it'll make the map shading by those colors.
+We input a color for low value and a color for high value and it'll make the map shade by those colors.

 ```r